-In partnership with the Obama Foundation, Urban Alliance created the Obama Youth Jobs Corps (OYJC) to increase access to economic opportunity for high school students in some of the most underserved communities in Chicago.
-Through workforce readiness training and early, meaningful work experience at businesses throughout the city, OYJC will give students the skills, experience, and exposure needed to succeed.
+In partnership with the Obama Foundation, Urban Alliance created the Obama Youth Jobs Corps (OYJC) to increase access to economic opportunities for Chicago high school students.
+Since its launch in 2017, OYJC has served over 1,100 students through workforce readiness training and early, meaningful professional work experiences at businesses throughout the city.

 What is OYJC?

-OYJC begins with five workforce readiness training sessions throughout the 10th grade year to lay the groundwork for future professional development.
+OYJC begins with eight workforce readiness training sessions throughout the 10th grade year to lay the groundwork for future professional development.

 OYJC offers weekly job skills training sessions in the 11th grade year, delving deeply into professional development, financial literacy, and post-high-school planning, and provides students with increased exposure to the professional world.

 OYJC culminates in 10-month, paid, professional internships in the 12th grade year through UA’s flagship High School Internship Program, which combines work experience with job skills training, one-on-one mentoring, and comprehensive support services during and after the internship.

 Sophomores: Students are eligible to attend up to five workforce readiness training sessions during their sophomore year of high school if they attend one of our current partner schools on the South Side (Little Black Pearl, Hyde Park Academy, and Kenwood Academy).
 There is no additional criteria for 10th grade participants.